avaneev/prvhash/README.md

 This function is very slow, and is provided for demonstration purposes only, to assure that the core hash function works in principle, independent of state variable size.

+## PRVHASH64_64M ##

+This is a minimized implementation of the `prvhash64` hash function.
+Since arguably it's the smallest hash function that produces 64-bit hashes of this quality level, in the world, it is very useful for hash tables.

 ## Other ##